yati1002/Power-BI-DatabricksSQL-QuickStart-Samples/02. Storage Modes/readme.md

 2. In the Performance Analyzer tab, click **Start Recording**.
 3. Open **DirectQuery** report page and change the region in the respective Filter visual.

-As shown on the screenshot of the Performance Analyzer below, in our environment the query took **953 ms** for the flicer and **946 ms** for the card visual.
+As shown on the screenshot of the Performance Analyzer below, in our environment the query took **953 ms** for the slicer and **946 ms** for the card visual.

 <img width="500" src="./images/DirectQuery/PerformanceAnalyzer.png" alt="Performance Analyzer" />